Eyeglass Frame Materials

 Some manufacturers also use cellulose acetate propionate, a nylon-based plastic that is hypoallergenic.
 It's lightweight and has more transparency and gloss than other plastics.
 If your main criterion for a frame is lightness, then definitely consider propionate frames.

-Eyeglasses made of nylon first were introduced in the late 1940s.
+Eyeglasses made of nylon were introduced in the late 1940s.
 Because of brittleness and other problems, eyeglass manufacturers switched to blended nylon (polyamides, co-polyamides and gliamides).
 Today's blended nylon frames are both strong and lightweight.

 Nylon is also a premier material for sports and performance frames, typically made of gliamides, grilamid or trogamid materials that are very resistant to hot and cold and are more flexible, yet also stiff.
 Nylon also is easily molded into today's popular wraparound styles, as well as other shapes that are difficult to produce.